-- Identify and assess potential environmental impacts at all stages of a Projects' cycle, incorporate them into the decision making, and explore creative mitigations to minimize potential adverse impacts. - Comply with environmental laws and regulations and applying more stringent standards in the event regulations are limited. - Engage relevant stakeholders, including community representatives and national resource agencies, during the planning of Pattern's projects. - Site and design projects to account for wildlife and their habitats. - Construct & operate projects, using best practices to prevent pollution and conserve natural resources. - Work to continually improve overall environmental performance as environmental stewards.
+- Develop, construct, and operate responsibly by complying with all environmental laws and regulations as our minimum standard and implementing best practices where local regulations are not as stringent. - Assess potential positive and negative ecological impacts and incorporate them into our decision-making, applying our creative spirit and energy to explore sustainable mitigation solutions to minimize adverse effects. - Listen to people in communities where we work, including community representatives and natural resource agencies, during the planning of our projects. - Site and design our projects in a manner that respects wildlife and their habitats. - Construct our projects using best practices to prevent pollution and conserve our natural resources. - Work to monitor, report, and continually improve our overall environmental performance.